DariaKurszewska/migration-blog-platform/README.md

 **Issues Identified**

-Below is a list of key issues I identified during testing:
+Below is a list of issues I identified during testing:

 **Functionality Issues:**